Canardoux/flutter_sound/doc/pages/the-tau-project/taudio.md

 - Setup a Git repo
 - Choose a documentation tool
 - Setup the documentation.
 It can be:
-  - jekyll (same as Flutter Sound and compatible with dartdoc)
+  - Jekyll (same as Flutter Sound and compatible with dartdoc)
   - Notion.so (which is close source)
   - Hugo
   - Gatsby